|

 seem to exist, however it is know that the English King, Edward 1st.

-was bivouacked in the plain below.
-Edward had travelled north along with
+army was bivouacked in the plain below.
+Edward had travelled north along

-their overlord.
-He had also acted as mediator in a dispute between Robert
+he was their overlord.
+He had also acted as mediator in a dispute

-Bruce and Balliol for the throne of Scotland.
-It seems rather strange to
+between Robert Bruce and Balliol for the throne of Scotland.
+It seems

-in the dispute of the two contenders to the Scottish Crown.
+other hand, mediating in the dispute of the two contenders to the

 There